aaron-jencks/MagicLoop/README.md

 ##  The custom game
 To simulate the  game, some assumptions are made:
-1. Assume ideal conditions for the player (deck is full, graveyard is empty, playing field is empty, mana cost is always satisfied for the first cast, all of the combo cards are in the player's hand)
+1. Assume ideal conditions for the player (deck is full, graveyard is empty, playing field is empty, mana cost is always satisfied for the first cast as well as first activation of abilities, all of the combo cards are in the player's hand)
 2. The Opponent always satisfies whatever the player needs, (always has cards in their hand, always has cards in the deck, always has permanents, they never have any responses, etc...)
 3. The combo takes place on a single turn
 4. The combo must be self-sustaining it must generate it's own mana, if needed, or untap mana, etc...
 The combo cannot abuse the assumptions to function.